We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 5

-Debating club round 2
+Debating Club Round 2

-In @Meggi's beautiful first review, "Wander Through The Parks | Miller Harris" came off so semi-well, at least we both agree right at the start: it's good!
-I have a fresh, sour grapefruit, ah grapefruit, never mind, with a good load of pepper in my nose and would even have blindly identified basil or similar herbs.
-If I didn't know any better, I'd think I was smelling one of the dozen Acqua di Parma versions, it's so green and citrusy and fresh.
-Please don't be confused by the 'fruity' in the fragrance notes.
-After all, grapefruit is also a fruit.
-But sweet-fruity is nothing at all, at least for me.
+In @Meggis' lovely initial review, "Wander Through The Parks | Miller Harris" came off as somewhat mediocre, but at least we both agree right from the start: it’s good!
+I get a fresh, tart pomelo, oh grapefruit, well whatever, with a good dose of pepper in my nose and would even pinpoint basil or a similar herb blindfolded.
+If I didn’t know better, I would think I’m sniffing one of the countless Acqua di Parma versions, it’s so green-citrusy fresh.
+Please don’t be misled by the 'fruity' in the notes.
+After all, grapefruit is a fruit too.
+But sweet-fruity is, at least for me, not at all the case.

 0 Comments